Alexigbokwe/ExpressWebJs/README.md

 # Security Vulnerabilities

 If you discover a security vulnerability within Expressweb, please send an e-mail to Alex Igbokwe via juvitafrica@gmail.com.
 All security vulnerabilities will be promptly addressed.

+# License

+The ExpressWebJs framework is open-sourced software licensed under the <a href="https://opensource.org/licenses/MIT">MIT license</a>.